Azure-Samples/azure-serverless-workshop-team-assistant/4-github-bot/README.md

     ![Github data](Content/Images/12-GitHubFields.png)

      - For title and body will pick dynamic content fields - title and text.
 Also set the correct repository and its owner.
+If using the associated GitHub account (azureservlessdemo@gmail.com) there is a repo already set up.
+You can use this info **only if you authenticated with the demo account**.
+If not use a repo in your own GitHub.
+      Repo Owner: azuerserverlessdemo
+      Repo Name: squirebotdemo
+      Title: You can pass in the title from the trigger here.
+      Text: You can pass in the text from the trigger here.

      ![Github dynamic data](Content/Images/13-GitHubDyniamicValues.png)